wp-plugins/resize-image-after-upload/readme.txt

 In addition, the plugin can force re-compression of uploaded JPEG images, regardless of whether they are resized or not.

-**NOTE 1** This plugin will not resize images that have already been uploaded.
+**NOTE 1** - This plugin will *not* resize images that have already been uploaded.

-**NOTE 2** the resizing/recompression process will discard the original uploaded file including EXIF data.
+**NOTE 2** - The resizing/recompression process will discard the original uploaded file including EXIF data.

-This plugin is not intended to replace the WordPress add_image_size() function, but rather complement it.
-Use this plugin to ensure that no excessively large images are stored on your server, then use add_image_size() to create versions of the images suitable for positioning in your website theme.
+This plugin is not intended to replace the WordPress *add_image_size()* function, but rather complement it.
+Use this plugin to ensure that no excessively large images are stored on your server, then use *add_image_size()* to create versions of the images suitable for positioning in your website theme.

 This plugin uses standard WordPress image resizing functions and will require a high amount of memory (RAM) to be allocated to PHP in your php.ini file (e.g 512MB).